 Step 2.
 Specify Target Server

-- In the SSH port field, specify the port number of the selected Oracle server.
+- In the Account field, specify the account name.

-- In the Password field, enter the password.
+- In the Password field, specify the account password.

 - To add the user account to the sudoers file, select the Add account to the sudoers file automatically check box.
 In the Root password field, enter the password for the root account.